 Fertilizer Policy and Marketing Strategies in Africa

-In response to this volatility in prices and the threat to food security, many policymakers, private sector entrepreneurs and development partners are focused on the need to encourage increased adoption of improved technologies in seeds, mineral fertilizers and related agronomic practices and policies that enable increased private investment in agriculture.
-To meet the target set by African Heads of State in the 2006 Abuja Declaration for an African Green Revolution, fertilizer use has to increase five-fold from its current average rate of 10 kilograms per hectare (kg/ha) in order to accelerate food production and agricultural growth.
-It is indeed vital that government policies and investments support a competitive private sector-led fertilizer industry in order to encourage increased and sustainable supply of fertilizers.
+Currently, the application rate for fertilizer in Africa remains a small proportion of world average and is expected to increase significantly in order to accelerate food production and agricultural growth.
+It is indeed vital that government policies and investments support a competitive private sector-led fertilizer industry in order to encourage an increased and sustainable supply of fertilizers.
 It is also important that this increase be implemented in an efficient and environmentally sound manner to avoid repeating mistakes of the Asian Green Revolution.
-Therefore, this training workshop will focus on key policy and marketing challenges and needed strategies to promote fertilizer use and supply in SSA.
+Therefore, this training workshop will focus on key policy and marketing challenges and needed strategies to promote fertilizer use and supply in Africa.

 The overall goal of this training workshop is to have informed discussions and enlighten stakeholders on macro- and micro-issues that influence fertilizer market development in Africa.
 There will be a special emphasis on the generation of relevant policies, linking research to policymakers and appropriate marketing strategies for efficient supply chains.